canonical/brand-store-documentation/create-ubuntu-core-22-image.rst

-Tutorial: Create an Ubuntu Core images
+Tutorial: Create an Ubuntu Core image
 ======================================

 To validate that the store was provisioned correctly, and that you are able to access it, we recommend creating and booting an Ubuntu Core image on amd64.